ClintLiddick/presentations/zmq/notes.md

 Let's go back to our first example now and talk about how ZeroMQ works.

+The first API is the Context object.
+The context is what you use to create connections and set connection options.
+There are really only two rules.
+One, never share a context between threads (just make a new one instead).
+Two, most connection options only apply to connections made after the option was set.

-ZeroMQ's core concept is called a socket.
+Now ZeroMQ's core concept is called a socket.
 These are not standard sockets, but the metaphore is ok.
 There are different types of sockets that provide different communication patterns.